NVIDIA/nvmath-python/docs/sphinx/distributed-apis/fft/index.rst

 * GPU operands need to be allocated on **symmetric memory**.
 Refer to :doc:`Distributed API Utilities <../utils>` for examples and details of how to manage symmetric memory GPU operands.
+The :func:`nvmath.distributed.fft.allocate_operand` helper described below can also be used to allocate on symmetric memory.

-* All distributed FFT operations are **in-place** (the result is stored in the input memory buffer).
+* All distributed FFT operations (including R2C and C2R) are **in-place** (the result is stored in the same buffer as the input operand).
+This has special implications on the properties of the buffer and memory layout, due to the following: (i) in general, varying input and output distribution means that on a given process the input and output can have different shape (and size), particularly when global data does not divide evenly among processes; (ii) for R2C and C2R transformations, the shape and dtype of the input and output is different, and cuFFTMp has special requirements concerning buffer padding and strides.
+Due to the above, it's recommended to allocate FFT operands with :func:`nvmath.distributed.fft.allocate_operand` to ensure that the operand and its underlying buffer have the required characteristics for the given distributed FFT operation.
+This helper is described below.

 Slab distribution
 -----------------